WardCunningham/Txtzyme/README.markdown

 Each command is listed with a signature indicating pre and post conditions and followed with a word or two of description.
 Command signatures and descriptions will not be change unless the commands themselves change so that drivers can sense remote capability by parsing this output.

+- `t` measure pulse width on selected pin

+Wait for two transitions on selected pin.
+Set x to exlapsed time between these transitions, or zero if wait for either transition overflows x (about 1/30 second).
+Time unit is clock period divided by nine (Millisconds = result * 9 / 16).

 Learn More